POLICY

 Store and Forward For Telehealth Demonstration Projects in Alaska and Hawaii Only:

 The term “telehealth service” means professional consultations, office visits, and office psychiatry services (identified as of July 1, 2000, by HCPCS codes 99241–99275, 99201–99215, 90804–90809, and 90862 (and as subsequently modified by the Secretary)), and any additional service specified by the Secretary.
-The Secretary shall establish a process that provides, on an annual basis, for the addition or deletion of services (and HCPCS codes), as appropriate.

 SOURCE: Social Security Act, Sec.
 1834(m) (US Code Title 42, Sec.
 1395m).
 (Accessed Jul.
-2023).
+2024).

 SOURCE: 42 CFR Sec.
 410.78 (Accessed Jul.
-2023).
+2024).

 List of services payable under the Medicare Physician Fee Schedule when furnished via telehealth is available on the CMS website, including temporary codes during the public health emergency.
 Find the complete List of Telehealth Services by downloading the ZIP and opening the Excel or text files.

-SOURCE: CMS Telehealth List Year 2023.
+SOURCE: CMS Telehealth List Year 2023, Updated 11/13/23.
 (Accessed Jul.
-2023).
+2024).

 The Secretary shall pay to a physician or practitioner located at a distant site that furnishes a telehealth service to an eligible telehealth individual an amount equal to the amount that such physician or practitioner would have been paid under this title had such service been furnished without the use of a telecommunications system.

 SOURCE: Social Security Act, Sec.
 1834(m) (Title 42, Sec.
 1395m).
 (Accessed Jul.
-2023).
+2024).

 The practitioner at the distant site is one of the following: